WaltersArtMuseum/api-thewalters-org/objects-get.md

 ===========

-# Get Object
+## Get Object

 An object is a piece of art, an artifact or similar item within the Walters collections.
 Each object has several properties, a unique ID and a number of images of various sizes.
 For example, the painting on canvas titled "The Ideal City" by artist Fra Carnevale, dating from the Renaissance, ca. 1480-1484.
 The resource URL for this object is http://art.thewalters.org/detail/37626.
 Another example of an object is an earthenware "Camel" created in China, dating from the 7th-8th century.
 The resource URL for this object is http://art.thewalters.org/detail/7363.

+This is one of 3 requests you can use to get museum objects:
+- [GET v1/objects](https://github.com/WaltersArtMuseum/walters-api/blob/master/objects-get.md) Get museum objects via a number of parameters.
+- [GET v1/objects/{id}](https://github.com/WaltersArtMuseum/walters-api/blob/master/objects-id.md) Get a museum object by ID.
+- [GET v1/objects/{id}/images](https://github.com/WaltersArtMuseum/walters-api/blob/master/object-image-id.md) Get images of a museum object by ID.

 ## Request